Editor’s note: (June 4, 2024) This blog post has been updated from the original.

 Are you still waiting to be a customer?
 Find out more about 23andMe’s ancestry offerings here.

-Knowing about your ancestry can teach you about your family’s heritage but can also be vital for your health.
+Knowing your ancestry can teach you about your family’s heritage and is vital for your health.

-You can learn more about your ancestry and your genetic health with our health + Ancestry service.
+With our health + Ancestry service, you can learn more about your ancestry and genetic health.
 Find out more here.